marctheshark3/AI-Project-Starter-Kit/README.md

 3. Set up issue templates and branch protection
 4. Add your generated documentation to the repository

-### Step 3: Develop with Cursor
+### Step 3: Set Up Cursor with Documentation

 1. Install Cursor following the instructions in the `Cursor Guide`
 2. Import your project documentation
+3. Add recommended documentation resources from the `Ergo Blockchain API Guide` if using blockchain functionality
-3. Use the @ tool to reference your PRD during development
+4. Use the @ tool to reference documentation during development

+### Step 4: Develop and Deploy

+1. Use Cursor with @ tool to reference PRD and other documentation
+2. Implement features according to specifications
+3. Create pull requests and track progress through GitHub
-4. Follow the examples in the guide for effective prompting
+4. Use the generated Docker configurations for deployment

 ## 📋 Workflow Overview